Childcare is a huge financial burden for most families, even more so in the long summer holidays.

 Talk to your work and see what they have to offer.
 If they don’t do a voucher scheme, maybe you could be the one to introduce it to them?

-* WARNING Childcare vouchers are a fantastic way to save money but they aren’t for everyone.
+Childcare vouchers are a fantastic way to save money but HMRC advises against it for some.
 HMRC say that if you can answer yes to both of the following you shouldn’t bother with them:

-- You are receiving tax credits of more than £545 per year (or £1090 per year if you have a baby aged under one) and you are claiming for your childcare costs.
+- You are receiving tax credits of more than £545 per year (or £1090 per year if you have a baby aged under one) and claiming for your childcare costs.

-- Your eligible childcare costs are no more than £175 per week if you have one child or £300 per week if you have two or more children.
+- Your eligible childcare costs are no more than £175 per week for one child or £300 per week for two or more children.